-Wee ones: If you write the numbers 1 through 8 in order on your hopscotch board, what number do you write before the 6?
+Little kids: If you write the numbers 1 through 8 in order on your hopscotch board, what number do you write before the 6?

-Little kids: If you and your 3 pet bunnies start hopping, how many feet in total are hopping?
-(Remember: bunnies hop on 2 feet, but you don’t!)
 Bonus: If your hopscotch board has spaces 1 through 10, how many hops do you do if you land only on the odd numbers once each?

-Big kids: If you number 1 through 12, and skip all the multiples of 4 as well as the non-4-multiple square your rock landed on, how many hops do you do to hop to the end and back?
-Bonus: If a bunch of people and bunnies play hopscotch, and there are 8 players in total but 1 more bunny foot than people feet hopping, how many bunnies are playing?
+Big kids: If 6 people and their 6 pet bunnies start hopping, how many feet are hopping all together?
+(Remember: bunnies hop on 2 feet, but we don’t!)
+Bonus: If you number 1 through 12, and skip all the multiples of 4 as well as the non-4-multiple square your rock landed on, how many hops do you do to hop to the end and back?

+The sky’s the limit: If a bunch of people and bunnies play hopscotch, and there are 8 players in total but 1 more bunny foot than people feet hopping, how many bunnies are playing?

-Little kids: 7 feet.
+Little kids: The 5.
 Bonus: 5 hops: on the 1, 3, 5, 7, and 9.

-Big kids: 16 hops, since you do 8 in each direction.
-You skip 4 squares: the 4, 8, 12, and rock.
-Bonus: 3 bunnies, who hop on 6 feet while the 5 people hop on 5.
+The sky’s the limit: 3 bunnies, who hop on 6 feet while the 5 people hop on 5.
 You can start with 8 people on 8 feet, and each time you swap in a bunny for a person, the bunny feet go up by 2 while the people feet go down by 1, so the gap grows by 3.
 The gap started at +8 for the people and you need a gap of -1, so you have to change the gap by 9.
 You’ll need 3 swaps to do that, so 3 bunnies.